gilch/hissp/docs/tutorial.rst

-In addition to the special behaviors from the Hissp level for tuple and string lexical elements, the Lissp level has special behavior for *reader macros*.
+In addition to the special behaviors from the Hissp level for tuple and string lexical elements, the Lissp level has special behavior for *parse-time macros*.
 (And ignores things like whitespace and comments.)
 Everything else is an *atom*,
 which is passed through to the Hissp level with minimal processing.